-16. Generally, membership subscription charged by any GST registered society or similar organization (including charitable entity) is only subjected to GST if the value of the supply given to its members is substantial.
-That is, the benefits to the members in return of the subscription is substantial.
+16. Generally, membership subscription charged by any GST registered society or similar organization (including charitable entity) is subjected to GST if the value of the supply given to its members is substantial.
+That is, the benefit to the members in return of the subscription is substantial.
 There are also instances where it is a statutory requirement for certain professions, for example architects, lawyers, accountants, to be members of their professional associations/organisations.
 Such membership would not be subject to GST.
+However, it should be read together with section 64 of the GSTA which provides that any supply made by a local authority or statutory body in relation to the regulatory and enforcement functions are not subject to GST.